Sunday, November 9, 2014

 About the House

 And this is where life gets really fun.
 After Ben started his new job in June, we knew we’d be staying in Boise for at least a few years, and since we’d been saving for a house for quite a while already, we started house hunting.
-We didn’t think we’d find a house so soon, but I can't quite explain the feeling of warmth I felt as soon as we walked into this place (in fact, even before then, when I saw it online), and it seemed like it was meant to be our home.
+We didn’t think we’d find a house so soon, but as soon as we walked into this place (in fact, even before then, when I saw it online), I felt a distinct warmth and familiarity...it immediately felt like "home."

 In spite of this, we ruled it out at first, because it was more than what we were looking for.
 But we couldn’t stop thinking about it, so after a few sleepless nights and many prayers, we decided to make an offer.
 Negotiating came with a surprising amount of stress and uncertainty.
 Once they accepted our offer, though, everything fell into place.
 It wasn’t effortless--the process was a lot of work--but we found an exceptional lender (thanks, Lisa!), who gave us an unmatched rate on a 15-year mortgage because of our good credit, plus they were able to close within 30 days and saved us several thousand dollars in closing costs.
 Amazing!